jonjonsson/Emby-MDBList-Collection-Creator/README.md

   - This will only affect collections with the same name as specified in `config.cfg`.

 - **Do I need a server to use this script?**
   - No, you can run it on your PC and keep it open.
-The script refreshes the collections every n hours.
+The script refreshes the collections every n hours as specified in config.cfg.

 - **Do the collections show for all Emby users?**
   - Yes, the collections will be visible to all Emby users.